SemaphoreSMS/semaphore-client/README.md

 # Semaphore Client

-Semaphore Client is a PHP wrapper for the Semaphore SMS API'
+Semaphore Client is a PHP wrapper for the Semaphore SMS API

 # Table of Contents
  - [Installation](#installation)